Horizontal $p$-adic $L$-functions: Horizontal p -adic Measures

-As rings, the horizontal Iwasawa algebras are quite badly behaved (compared to the usual Iwasawa algebra $\Z_p\llbracket \Z_p\rrbracket$) as, for instance, $R\llbracket G_\N \rrbracket$ is not an integral domain unless all the groups $G_n$ are trivial. \begin{example}[Non-integrality] To construct zero-divisors, consider $x\in G_n$ non-trivial of order $m\geq 1$.
+As rings, the horizontal Iwasawa algebras are quite badly behaved compared to the vertical Iwasawa algebra $\Z_p\llbracket \Z_p\rrbracket$ as the next lemma shows. \begin{lemma} A horizontal Iwasawa algebra is not an integral domain and is non-noetherian. \end{lemma} \begin{proof} To construct zero-divisors, let $n\in \N$ and consider $x\in G_n$ non-trivial of order $m\geq 2$.
 Then we have